narajaon/onestatus/README.md

 # Requirements
 If you just want to quickly use the plugin :
  - a font that supports powerline
- - https://github.com/tpope/vim-fugitive installed or you can use https://github.com/itchyny/vim-gitbranch.
+ - https://github.com/tpope/vim-fugitive or https://github.com/itchyny/vim-gitbranch installed to display your git head
  - copy the `onestatus.json` example given below (this file must be present in your vim config directory)

 If you want to play with the API :